 By virtue of a free response, indeed an individual’s free decision to follow God’s call as Missionary Sister of the Precious Blood, a woman enters a life-long process called ‘formation’ that is meant to deepen her understanding of what our Congregation’s charism, to strengthen and grow her personal relationship with the God, who has called her, and to find ways to serve the broken world around her.

 STAGES OF FORMATION

 This is the time before a woman enters our Congregation although she has become aware of her call from God and desires to respond to it in freedom.
 She is in regular contact with the sisters, all the while developing her prayer life, deepening her faith and listening to her unique call and mission.
 The length of this stage depends on her readiness to dare the next step, while she remains free to continue on a different path.

 As a postulant, the woman has chosen to live attached to one of our communities, that is, at present at Mariannhill.
 A year of intense searching for God’s will ensues.
 The postulant is accompanied by one of our Sisters and receives spiritual direction and learns about our Congregation and its various apostolates.
 One key focus of this early formative stage is growing in appreciation for our Congregation’s international and multicultural character and mission.
-At the end of the year the postulant can choose freely whether or not to enter the next phase.
+At the end of two years the postulant can choose freely whether or not to enter the next phase.